supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-03.md

 # Lab 03: Evaluating and Deploying LLMs

 ### Estimated Time: 60 mins

+## Lab Objectives

+After completing this lab, you will be able to complete the following tasks:

+- Task 01: Evaluate Chat Flow Performance and Robustness
+- Task 02: Deploy and Manage RAG Flow to an Online Endpoint

 ## Task 01: Evaluate Chat Flow Performance and Robustness